our response to covid-19

 - Our volunteer program is not accepting new volunteers at this time, and all volunteer training has been suspended.

-- As we encourage social distancing to slow the progress of coronavirus, all Vera House staff who are not providing services at shelter have been encouraged to work remotely.
+- As we encourage social distancing to slow the progress of coronavirus, many Vera House staff who are not providing services at shelter have been encouraged to work remotely.

 Here are some useful COVID-19 resources that we have gathered: